Butternut Squash Risotto. Is there a more quintessential fall comfort dish?!

 Instructions

-- Place 6-8 cups chicken or vegetable stock in a large sauce pan, then bring to a simmer until needed.
+- Warm the stock.
+Place 6–8 cups chicken or vegetable stock in a large saucepan and bring to a gentle simmer.
+Keep warm over low heat.

-- Heat ½ Tbsp butter over medium-high heat in a large pan or pot.
-When hot, add ¼ lb pancetta then cook, stirring often, until browned and crispy on all sides, about 3-4 minutes.
-Use a slotted spoon to transfer pancetta to a paper towel lined plate or bowl.
+- Crisp the pancetta.
+Heat ½ Tbsp butter in a large pan over medium-high heat.
+Add ¼ lb pancetta and cook, stirring often, until browned and crispy, about 3–4 minutes.
+Transfer to a paper towel–lined plate with a slotted spoon.

-- To the same pan, add minced shallot.
-Cook until translucent, about 2 minutes, then add grated butternut squash, 2 cups rice, and 2 cloves minced garlic.
-Cook for 3 minutes, stirring often.
+- Build the base.
+In the same pan, add minced shallot and cook until translucent, about 2 minutes.
+Stir in grated butternut squash, 2 cups rice, and 2 cloves minced garlic.
+Cook for 3 minutes, stirring frequently.

-- Add remaining butter, ¼ tsp ground cinnamon (if using), 1 cup Parmigiano Reggiano, 1 Tbsp sage, 1 tsp lemon zest, and cooked pancetta to the risotto, then stir to combine.
-Taste, then add kosher salt as needed to season.
-Immediately divide between bowls, then serve with cracked pepper and extra Parmigiano Reggiano on top.
+- Finish.
+Stir in remaining butter, ¼ tsp ground cinnamon (if using), 1 cup grated Parmigiano Reggiano, 1 Tbsp chopped sage, 1 tsp lemon zest, and the crispy pancetta.
+Taste and season with Kosher salt as needed.

 Notes

-- Risotto will keep for up to 5 days in an airtight container in a refrigerator.
+- Storage: Risotto keeps up to 5 days in an airtight container in the refrigerator.

 Delicious!
 An excellent accompaniment to our roasted trout and fennel.